Early detection of scoliosis

 Why are there expansion spaces in my Original RSC® Brace?

-The expansion spaces (expansion zones) are an important and characteristic component.
+The expansion spaces (or expansion areas) of your Original RSC® Brace are an important and characteristic component.
 When you do physiotherapy using the Schroth method, you will quickly notice the effect.
 The Ortholutions Original RSC® Brace is constructed in such a way that you will be pushed into the expansion zones with every breath.
 This mechanism is achieved by blocking the movements in the curved position.

 The unrestricted movement of your chest and spine in the expansion spaces must always be maintained.
 Doing physiotherapy using the Schroth method or the BSRS (Barcelona Scoliosis Rehabilitation School) concept, which originated based on the teachings of Katharina Schroth and Christa Lehnert-Schroth, is actually the optimum combination to correct your spine and chest.